 This toolkit provides step-by-step guidance for managing the coronavirus in the workplace.
 It provides links to key information and templates on the website.
 The information is regularly checked and updated.

-The World Health Organization (WHO) explains that coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as SARS (Severe Acute Respiratory Syndrome).
-This version, which first appeared in 2019 in Wuhan, China, has been named “COVID-19”.
+Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as SARS (Severe Acute Respiratory Syndrome).
+This version, which is believed to have originated in 2019 in Wuhan, China, has been named “Covid-19”.

 Symptoms include a fever, cough, shortness of breath, extreme fatigue and loss of taste and smell.
-Many also report abdominal pains, diarrhoea and vomiting.
+Many also report abdominal pains, diarrhoea and vomiting, headaches and discolouration of the fingers and toes.
 Some may suffer from a mild illness and recover easily, while in other cases, infection can progress to pneumonia.
 Reports suggest that the elderly, the obese, those with weakened immune systems, diabetes, cancer and chronic lung disease are the most susceptible to serious illness and death.
 Symptoms can appear in as few as 2 days after infection or as long as 14 days.

 Employers should remember that they have a duty of care towards their employees and should take reasonable steps to protect the health and safety of their workforce, preventing them from exposing themselves to unnecessary risk.
 In this case, this includes not putting them in situations where they could become infected by the virus without taking adequate control measures.